 Since its founding, ICANN’s mission has included “coordinat[ing] the development and implementation of policies that are developed through a bottom-up consensus-based multistakeholder process and designed to ensure the stable and secure operation of the Internet’s unique names systems."
 The SSR2 Review Team concludes that despite the above commitment, the current ICANN-coordinated system does not sufficiently address DNS abuse and its associated harms.
 Groups within and outside the ICANN community have noted this gap for many years.
 Some of the most pointed communications on this topic have come from representatives of the world’s governments via the Governmental Advisory Committee (GAC), who have asserted for over a decade that they do not find ICANN processes and procedures sufficient to address public safety interests.

 Abuse of the DNS for fraudulent or criminal purposes has existed before ICANN org.
-The threat landscape, which used to revolve around spam, phishing, and fraud, has expanded to include more sophisticated attacks, e.g., malware, ransomware, and Business Email Compromise (BEC)) that target businesses, governments, and the IoT.
+The threat landscape, which used to revolve around spam, phishing, and fraud, has expanded to include more sophisticated attacks, e.g., malware, ransomware, and Business Email Compromise (BEC), that target businesses, governments, and the Internet of Things (IoT).
 Malicious actors now include state-sponsored and commercial actors who develop industrial platforms to support abuse.
 The COVID-19 pandemic and associated quarantines have provided an expanded attack surface for opportunistic criminals.

 As noted below in Section E.1.
 Unachieved Safeguards for the New gTLD Program, DNS abuse was a key concern of all stakeholders at the time, and ICANN org had several opportunities to develop policies designed to ensure the stable and secure operation of the Internet’s unique name system during that expansion of the global namespace.
 ICANN org also had an opportunity to serve as a leader in guiding the entire DNS and security communities towards a common set of terms, definitions, and data that would facilitate communication and collaboration, as noted in Section E.2.
 Challenges: Definitions and Data.